DSACMS/repo-scaffolder/CONTRIBUTING.md

     What will change as a result of your pull request?
 Note that sometimes this section is unnecessary because it is self-explanatory based on the solution.

     Some important notes regarding the summary line:

     * Describe what was done; not the result
     * Use the active voice
     * Use the present tense
     * Capitalize properly
     * Do not end in a period — this is a title/subject
     * Prefix the subject with its scope

-    see our .github/PULL_REQUEST_TEMPLATE.md for more examples.
--->

 ## Code Review